数据代理

 Intelligent Interpretation

-To facilitate business users in performing business data analysis, regular reviews, and data interpretation using Data Agent, we have added the "Intelligent Interpretation" configuration and shortcut button.
+To facilitate business users in performing business data analysis, periodic reviews, and data interpretation using Data Agent, we have added the "Intelligent Interpretation" configuration and shortcut button.
 On the dashboard page, a "Intelligent Interpretation" button will appear in Data Agent.
 By clicking it, Data Agent will follow the pre-configured interpretation logic to perform real-time data queries, anomaly detection, decomposition, and drill-down, ultimately providing an interpretation report.

 In the dashboard editing mode, you can click the dropdown menu in the upper-right corner to open the "Intelligent Interpretation Configuration."
 Here, users can configure fixed interpretation logic based on their business needs or click a button to let AI analyze the dashboard structure and data to generate an interpretation logic template.
-Each chart on the dashboard also supports individual interpretation logic configuration.
+Each chart in the dashboard also supports individual interpretation logic configuration.
 The "Intelligent Interpretation" button in the upper-right corner of the chart control can be clicked to invoke Data Agent and send interpretation commands.

 The Intelligent Interpretation feature leverages artificial intelligence technology to perform automated analysis on user-specified data ranges.
 Its core capabilities and boundaries are as follows: